A new Potential-Based Reward Shaping for Reinforcement Learning Agent

 Another work that is an extended version of \cite{plan-based-rs}, for multi-agent reinforcement learning, is \cite{plan-rs-mas}.
 In \cite{plan-rs-mas} two methods have been proposed, which can be used to shape the reward signal of agents and improve their learning process.

-Another work that has been presented in the literature of transfer learning is a method that transfers the agent's policy by using reward shaping.
+Another work that has been presented in the literature of transfer learning is a method that transfers the agent's policy using reward shaping.
 Authors of \cite{policy-rs} assume that there is a mapping function, which maps target task to source task.
 By using this mapping function, they define a potential function for shaping the reward signal.
-The proposed potential function as shown in equation \ref{eq:policy-rs} defined based on the policy of source task.
+The proposed potential function as shown in equation \ref{eq:policy-rs} is defined based on the policy of source task.
 In equation \ref{eq:policy-rs}, $\mathcal{X}_{S}$ is a mapping function from target task state space to source task state space, and $\mathcal{X}_{A}$ is a mapping function from target task action space to source task action space, and $\pi$ is the policy of agent in the source task.

 In \cite{policy-rs}, RS has been used as a knowledge-transfer procedure, and a learned policy from another task has been used as knowledge.
 There are many other works in the literature that proposed a potential based reward shaping method for multi-agent reinforcement learning (MARL) and single-agent reinforcement learning (SARL). \cite{RLfD} proposed a method for RS, while there is a demonstration of a task. \cite{RLfD} proposed a method that uses a similarity measure for calculating the similarity between state-action pairs.
 Another work, which assumes a situation like that assumed in \cite{RLfD}, is \cite{RLfD-IRL}.
 Authors of \cite{RLfD-IRL} instead of using a similarity measure used an Inverse reinforcement learning approach to approximate a reward function for shaping the potential function.
-Another technique that has been presented for MARL helps the agent to learn the impact of its action on the environment by not considering the impact of other agents' action on the environment \cite{diff-rs}.
+Another technique that is presented for MARL is \cite{diff-rs}.
+In \cite{diff-rs} difference reward used to shape a potential function.
+The difference reward helps the agent to learn the impact of its action on the environment by not considering the impact of other agents' action.